 With all of the above in mind, photographs taken by the Cancerian camera are personalized expressions of emotion since they capture the core essence of those whose picture is being taken, provided the photographic subjects have emotional ties with the Crab born photographer.

 “These are shots that no one else could have taken” – Ringo Starr

 Mr. Starr’s quote rings true not merely because he happened to be in the same room or location with the rest of the Fab Four and had the best access to spontaneously take their pictures.
 Ringo’s photography books are truly unique by virtue of the Cancerian taking candid unposed snap shots of his close friends that lovingly captured each Beatles’ core essence.

 In October of 2015, I listened to Ringo Starr being interviewed on “The Tavis Smiley Show” to promote the mass edition publication of his book of long lost Beatles and personal photos entitled “Photograph”.
-I was delighted to observe nearly every statement made by Mr. Starr during that interview was unabashedly Cancerian to the core.
+I was delighted to observe during that interview nearly every statement made by Mr. Starr, born by the way on July 7th, 1940 was unabashedly Cancerian to the core.
 With the Crab 101 info still in mind, below are some choice comments made by the 4th Beatle that reveal Ringo’s own essence as a person born beneath the sign of the Crab.

 “I found a box on my shelf and was like, ‘What the hell is that?'”

 “I was as shocked as anybody when we found a box with all these negatives and photographs in my stuff.
 I was absolutely mind-blown.
 I had no idea I had it.”